schweizp/XP_Cockpit_T1/README.txt

-This is an Arduino sketch in heavy developement.
+This is an Arduino/Teensy.

-It will be used to power a radio-panel for the X-plane flight-simulator.
+It is used to simulate a radio-panel for the X-plane flight-simulator.

-The panel is based on the Teensy-boards and a lot of buttons, switches, rotary encoders and a 4x40 LCD display.
+The panel is based on the Teensy-boards and a lot of buttons, switches, rotary encoders and a 4x20 LCD display.

-Actual state is not meant for general use.

 Version 1.00